awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-artifactstore.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Location`  <a name="cfn-codepipeline-pipeline-artifactstore-location"></a>
-The Amazon S3 bucket used for storing the artifacts for a pipeline\.
+The S3 bucket used for storing the artifacts for a pipeline\.
 You can specify the name of an S3 bucket but not a folder in the bucket\.
 A folder to contain the pipeline artifacts is created for you based on the name of the pipeline\.
-You can use any Amazon S3 bucket in the same AWS Region as the pipeline to store your pipeline artifacts\.
+You can use any S3 bucket in the same AWS Region as the pipeline to store your pipeline artifacts\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `3`